-Provides opportunities for students to build character, leadership and technical skills that are necessary for success in a global industry of hospitality and tourism.
-For a four-year degree in the Hospitality field, refer to articulation agreements with Siena Heights University, Eastern Michigan University or Madonna University.
-Students can transfer up to 90 credits (three years work) from HFC and complete approximately their last year at one of the above listed universities.
+Provides opportunities for students to build character, leadership, and technical skills that are necessary for success in the global industry of hospitality and tourism.
+For a four-year degree in the hospitality field, refer to articulation agreements with Siena Heights University, Eastern Michigan University or Madonna University.
+Students can transfer up to 90 credits from HFC and complete approximately their last year at one of the above listed universities.

 - Execute a menu from start to finish in compliance with ACF category F and G standards for edible hot and cold food.